-Accompanying these mixed signals is baggage the Anchorage economy brought into the pandemic: a statewide recession spurred by oil price declines which shaved 6,000 jobs from Anchorage between 2015 and 2019.
-As Anchorage continues the return to a new normal, much remains uncertain for the Anchorage economy.
+Accompanying these mixed signals is baggage our economy brought into the pandemic: a statewide recession spurred by oil price declines which shaved 6,000 jobs from Anchorage between 2015 and 2019.
+As we continue the return to a new normal, much remains uncertain for the Anchorage economy.

-What is clear: Anchorage is experiencing a whirlwind of forces - some internal but others global - that will shape the Anchorage economy in the near term.
+What is clear: Anchorage is experiencing a whirlwind of forces - some internal but others global - that will shape our economy in the near term.
 Labor force shortages will continue to impact the pace of recovery, and additional working-age outmigration would further weaken Anchorage's capacity to meet its own workforce needs.
-While many economic forces are outside Anchorage's control, Anchorage can retain population and attract new residents by taking steps to enhance our quality of life.
+While many economic forces our outside our control, we can retain population and attract new residents by taking steps to enhance our quality of life.
 Targeted investments in housing, public safety, and redevelopment generally across Anchorage can help stem the tide of outmigration.

-The goal of the three-year forecast is to provide some measure of clarity against a backdrop of considerable uncertainty for several key economic indicators.
+The goal of this three-year forecast is to provide some measure of clarity against a backdrop of considerable uncertainty for several key economic indicators.
 Despite a mixed bag of macroeconomic trends, AEDC is confident Anchorage has the assets to weather these challenges and, given the right investments, to capitalize on emerging opportunities.

-4. Post-Earthquake Financial Assistance for Homeowners & Business-Owners a.
+4. Forecast Post-Earthquake Financial Assistance for Homeowners & Business-Owners a.
 Home Insurance